Howw-Way/Lecture-and-notes/c++/Projects/Employee_Manage_system/readme.md

+# Project description

+This is a project for exercising building a system in C++ with polymorphism and double pointer.

 # System description

 ## 1. Demand

-This is a system used for manage all the information of employees(including staff/director/chair) in one company.
+This system used for managing the information of all employees(including staff/director/chair) in one company.

 For each employee:
-Properties: No, name, Department No
+Properties: ID, name, Department ID(1 for staff, 2 for director, 3 for chair)
-Behavior: Describe the job, get the name of job
+Behavior: Describe the job, get the name of job Different kind of employee was arranged by polymorphism, with abstract class `employee`.

+## 2. Function

 This system including the following function:

+0. Exit the system
+1. Add employee
+2. Show details
+3. Delete employee
+4. Change details
+5. Find employee
+6. Sort with Id
+7. Clear all

 ## 3. class: WorkerManager